 Write down your experiences in a journal.
-Acknowledge how you were able to grow spiritually, temporally, and even socially.
+Acknowledge how you have been able to grow spiritually, temporally, and even socially.
 Jot down any tips that will help you grow in future semesters and beyond your schooling.
 These memories can serve you throughout your life!

 4. Post-PathwayConnect Plans

-For students that plan on transferring to a different university, contact a student advisor to see how your PathwayConnect Certificate classes count toward another degree program.
+For students that plan on transferring to a different university, contact advising to see how your PathwayConnect courses will count toward another degree program.

-Make sure to contact Pathway Advising and schedule an appointment to discuss your options and recommended path of study.
+Make sure to contact BYU-Pathway Support to discuss your options and recommended path of study.

-You have spent at least the past three months or more working hard on your education, on top of attending to all of the other responsibilities in your life.
-Relax, take a break, and enjoy your time off.
+You have spent the past several months working hard on your education, on top of all of the other responsibilities in your life.
+Finish strong, then take time to relax and take a break.